ottoaraujo/Gestor/htdocs/wp-content/plugins/wptelegram/README.txt

 8. Post Edit Screen

 == Changelog ==

+= 1.9.3 =
+* Fixed the issue with Scheduled posts caused by previous update

+= 1.9.2 =
+* Fixed the issue of category/author filter for future posts
+* Added the filter to explicitly change the Inline URL Button text

+= 1.9.1 =
+* Fixed the inline keyboard issue with image posts
+* Fixed the double posting problem due to some plugins
+* Other fixes

 = 1.9.0 =
 * Removed the API validation of bot token upon saving the settings